Why Do My Eyeglasses Give Me a Headache?

 Shop for Blue Light Blocking Glasses

 The blue light from LED devices could contribute to frequent head pain.
 If you work on a computer for hours at a time, you may develop symptoms of computer vision syndrome (CVS).
 Including blurry vision and headaches.
 Innovative blue light reading glasses like the ones we make here at Peepers feature our Blue Light Focus™ Technology.
-Over 40 percent of visible blue light is filtered from your eyes by wearing Peepers glasses.
+High energy visible blue light is filtered from your eyes by wearing Peepers glasses.

 Finding the Perfect Pair of Specs